Production of discourse

 The research that is the object of the support must be realized within 12 to 18 months after the starting date of the project.
 The recipient will determine the ulterior mode of public presentation or dissemination (among others a publishing platform, public lectures, an exhibition or an event).

 The Foundation will follow on its website the evolution of the research project.
 The recipient in collaboration with the director of the Foundation will determine the form that will take these periodic follow-ups.
-The Foundation wishes to share with the public the tenor of the project as well as the process of conceptualizing and structuring used by the researcher – art historian, critic or curator.
+The Foundation wishes to share with the public the tenor of the project as well as the process of conceptualizing and structuring used by the researcher.

 ELIGIBILITY

-Applicants making a proposal must have a relevant professional experience as an art historian, critic or curator.
+Applicants must have a relevant professional experience in the areas of art history, criticism or curating.

 The applicants can be affiliated with an organization, but the project must be their initiative and the research their entire responsibility and intellectual property.

-Doctoral research projects or those that receive significant university-based research funds are not eligible.
+Doctoral research projects or those that receive or will receive significant university-based research funds are not eligible.

 Applicants must be Canadian citizens or permanent residents.